(a.k.a. Northern Tradition)

 Theravadan, continues to flourish even today, but

 around the First Century BCE, a split began to develop.
 The Theravadans held fast to the ideas of monastic discipline, scholarly attainment, and strict adherence to the scriptures of the Buddha, while others saw this as being inflexible and difficult for anyone besides a monk to come to terms with.
 As a result, a movement to bring Buddhism to the "common people" began to gain popularity.
 This movement would eventually lead to the development of

 "Theravada Buddhism focused primarily on meditation and concentration, the eighth of the Eightfold Noble Path; as a result, it centered on a monastic life a an extreme expenditure of time in meditating.
-This left little room for the bulk of humanity to join in, so a new schism erupted within the ranks of Buddhism in the first century AD, one that would attempt to reformulate the teachings of Buddha to accommodate a greater number of people.
+This left little room for the bulk of humanity to join in, so a new schism erupted within the ranks of Buddhism in the first century CE, one that would attempt to reformulate the teachings of Buddha to accommodate a greater number of people.
 They called their new Buddhism, the "Greater Vehicle" (literally, "The Greater Ox-Cart") or Mahayana, since it could accommodate more people and more believers from all walks of life.
 They distinguished themselves from mainstream Theravada Buddhism by contemptuously referring to Theravada as Hinayana,

 or 'The Lesser Vehicle.' " 1